 Kunnimani cluster

 Manchadi kuru (lucky red seeds) is also used by astrologers for ‘preshnam vaikkal’ – astrological predictions.
-Once upon a time, manchadi was also used as measurement of gold.
+Once upon a time, manchadi was also used as a measure of gold.
 Manchadi’s weight was taken as the smallest unit of gold.
 It’s still used in local phrases, though measurements have been substituted with much more accurate ways.

 Read a few articles related to Kerala Culture, Traditions & Social Life.
 Here is the page link.
 Click on the images in the gallery to read

-(Visited 1,560 times, 1 visits today)
+(Visited 1,616 times, 1 visits today)

 Recent Comments